No Address: Band break up

 The band announced their breakup on Wednesday, September 6, 2006, in a MySpace blog with the headline "The End".
 Here is the posted blurb:

 "I wish that I could be more specific about what happened.
 It's a long story and it doesn't matter anyhow.
 What matters is that the old makes way for the new.
 We are all still doing music in some capacity, some of us are together and some of us aren't.
 Bands break up, relationships change, music takes us other places.
 "Time Doesn't Notice" and the tours in 2005 were precious memories for all of us and YOU made that happen for No Address.
 Thanks so much for giving us such great experiences."

 Reunion

 On June 21, 2007, the band cryptically announced a possible reunion in a MySpace blog with the headline "The New Old No Address Record: Let It Out."
 The blog hints that a new record may be in the band's future.
 On July 13, 2007, Ben Lauren posted a bulletin on MySpace saying "All original members are back.
 A new record is being recorded beginning in September.
 Very exciting news!".

 In late April, 2009, Ben Lauren sent a cryptic message through Twitter that hinted to a reunion.
 The details were released at a later date that No Address would be headlining the Second Annual Soldier City Benefit For The Troops on May 16, 2009, in St. Cloud, Florida.
-Lauren is currently a professor at Michigan State University.
+Lauren is currently a professor at University of Miami.